BlueBrain/nexus/src/main/paradox/docs/api/iam/iam-acls-api.md

 ...where:

 - `{previous_rev}`: Number - the last known revision for the ACL collection.
-- `{address}`: String - the path where the provided collection of ACL are going to be replaced.
+- `{address}`: String - is the target path for the ACL collection.

-The json payload contains the collection of ACL to set on the provided address.
+The json payload contains the collection of ACL to set.

 **Example**